spartan0x117/flow-by-example/01-logs-and-relabeling/README.md

 Navigate to [localhost:3000/explore](http://localhost:3000/explore) and switch the Datasource to `Loki`.
 Try querying for `{level!=""}` to see the new labels in action!

 ![example_log_lines](./images/log_level_labels.png)

+## Finishing up and next steps

+Hopefully by now the concepts of components, attributes, and expressions are starting to make sense.
+You have also seen how to use some of the standard library components to collect metrics and logs.
+In the next section, you will learn how to use the `loki.process` component to extract values from logs and use them!